-Information can be otherwise described as a piece of data or knowledge shared or received, based on a particular fact or situation.
-A piece of information must always be accurate although the level of its importance varies, i.e. from being highly important to unnecessary at times.
+Information can be described as a piece of data or knowledge shared or received based on a particular fact or situation.
+A piece of information must always be accurate, although its importance varies, i.e., from highly important to unnecessary.

 A company’s management is solely built on its information system.
 It involves communication, planning, control, decision-making and execution.

-In order to make this more prominent, the information system is divided into three levels namely, Strategic, Tactical and Operational.
+In order to make this more prominent, the information system is divided into three levels: Strategic, Tactical and Operational.
 These three levels are related to each other.

-Every single information that is being shared goes through these three levels in general.
+Every piece of information being shared goes through these three levels in general.
 Talking about the first two levels, i.e., Strategic information and Tactical information, both play an equally important role in an information system.

 Strategic vs Tactical Information

-The difference between Strategic and Tactical information is that strategic information deals with the “what” and “why” part of an information system that is related to a company’s to-do plans in the future.
-Whereas, tactical information relates to “how” the implementation of those plans is done.
+The difference between Strategic and Tactical information is that strategic information deals with the “what” and “why” part of an information system related to a company’s to-do plans for the future.
+At the same time, tactical information relates to “how” those plans are implemented.

 Comparison Table